Type-driven Neural Programming by Example: Research Direction

 This enables us to distill our modeled program to a simplified discrete form that may well be intelligible to humans as well as computers, opening up opportunities for human-machine cooperation in writing software.
 Specifically, this will allow machines to improve on programs written by humans, and the other way around.
 As such, program synthesis may bring \emph{hybrid intelligence}~\citep{sun1994computational} to the field of software development.

-For example, software engineering has seen rise to the idea of \emph{test-driven development}, that is, the cycle of writing a test for your program to check if it does what it should, then iterating on an implementation of the program until it passes the test.
+For example, software engineering has brought the idea of \emph{test-driven development}, that is, the cycle of writing a test for your program to check if it does what it should, then iterating on an implementation of the program until it passes the test.
 Program synthesis may well help automate this second half.

-Computer science and artificial intelligence have remained largely disparate disciplines, not quite informing one another as much as they could: while machine learning practicioners have gradually expanded the use-cases of AI, GitHub in 2018 already counted 100 million code repositories~\citep{github100m}, still limited by human developers, demonstrating the potential impact of the single AI branch of neural program synthesis.
+While machine learning practicioners have gradually expanded the use-cases of AI, GitHub in 2018 already counted 100 million code repositories~\citep{github100m}, still limited by human developers, demonstrating the potential impact of the single AI branch of neural program synthesis.

-Program synthesis itself has seen a similar discipline gap, typically having been split between formal (deductive, type-theoretic) vs. neural approaches.
+Program synthesis itself has typically been split between formal (deductive, type-theoretic) vs. neural approaches.
 This thesis aims to contribute to narrowing this gap by exploring the intersection of these approaches.

 The idea of a program synthesizer utilizing a human feedback loop is not new, having been used for ambiguity resolution when multiple programs of different behavior both fulfilled the specified requirements.